cyclr/docs/pages/connector-authentication/mindful-api.md

 ### Console setup

-To set up your Mindful API connector within your Cyclr console:
+To set up your Mindful API connector, go to your Cyclr console:

 1. Select **Connectors** > **Application Connector Library** at the top of the page.
 2. Use the search box to find the **Mindful API** connector.